roth-hex-lab/roth-hex-lab.github.io/content/post/nvidia-visit-08-2024/index.md

 ---
 title: NVIDIA @ HEX Lab
 date: 2024-08-02
-summary: Constantin won the NVIDIA Bench to Bedside Award at IPCAI 2024.
-As an award for this he received a NVIDIA Clara AGX.
+summary: Constantin won the NVIDIA Bench to Bedside Award at IPCAI 2024 and received a NVIDIA Clara AGX as reward.
+image:
   focal_point: 'top'
-draft: true
 ---

 On Friday, 07.08.2024, we had the pleasure to welcome Maximilian Ofir and Dr. Christine Eilers from NVIDIA.